dtxiong/rapid-prototyping/index.md

 Working as a team, we will create a single project to meet the reuqirements in the duration of the Fall term.
 It will accomplish one or more of the following:
--As a didactic tool to demonstrate to the public some principles related to sustainability and renewable resources -To accomplish a task normally accomplished with traditional forms of energy -Capture and utilize the energy in a novel manner beneficial to humanity
+- As a didactic tool to demonstrate to the public some principles related to sustainability and renewable resources
+- To accomplish a task normally accomplished with traditional forms of energy
+-
+- Capture and utilize the energy in a novel manner beneficial to humanity

 ### Precedent